 Never stop asking

-Every time you release a new product or service, the customer feedback loop should be set in action again.
+Every time you release a new product or service, the customer feedback loop should be activated again.
 However, perhaps more importantly, while still at the drawing board, you should ask what your customers want.
 That way, you can use customer input to optimize output pre-emptively.

 Instagram is perhaps the best platform for diving into this illuminating endeavor.
 When creating a story, experiment with their stickers.
 For example, poll stickers are fantastic for helping with business decisions, while question box stickers allow for more detailed answers.

 Customer retention is the bread and butter of the business.
 Without it, revenue drops, and soon after, your business flops.
-As the foundation for future and meaningful growth, it should be at the forefront of your business plan.
-Fortunately the customer retention equation is simple: consistency + change = retention.
-While that may sound contradictory, as we’ve learned from above – it really makes perfect sense.
+It should be at the forefront of your business plan as the foundation for future and meaningful growth.
+Fortunately, the customer retention equation is simple: consistency + change = retention.
+While that may sound contradictory, as we’ve learned from above – it makes perfect sense.

-So, be sure to leverage customer feedback strategies and features wherever you find them – it’s what you, your brand, and customers deserve.
+So, leverage customer feedback strategies and features wherever you find them – it’s what you, your brand, and your customers deserve.